CUTheory/theory3/source/_posts/2013-09-06-meeting-4-assignment.markdown

 - Review the discussion on second-species counterpoint from Monday's class on Piazza.
 - Read the resource on [Composing a second-species counterpoint](http://kris.shaffermusic.com/musicianship/secondSpecies.html), and watch the video at the end.
 - Log on to [Learning Catalytics](http://learningcatalytics.com), use session ID 76824, and take the short quiz.
+- For each work group: Create a Google Drive folder with *all students' last names* in its title.
+Share it with everyone in the group, and with me.
+Upload your two best first-species exercises thus far for me to take a look at and give you feedback.

 Before Wednesday's class, please review any feedback I provide you individually via Learning Catalytics or collectively on the course website after the quizzes have been completed.